Table of content

 • Showcase mentioned in the local press, in media, and in articles, take quotes from them and post them on your social platform.

-• When you receive positive feedback, respond on social media platform and improve the volume of endorsements.
+• When you receive positive feedback, respond on a social media platform and improve the volume of endorsements.

 • Inspire customers by showing them the most popular destinations, packages, and hotels other travelers recommend.